corcor27/CS-HPC/README.md

 1) So start to submitting a job, you are going to need a batch file.
 Assuming that you cloned this repositry "run-aber.sh" is your batch file.
 2) Now we need to find you a partition to run on, to see all nodes entre: "scontrol show nodes".
-3) Once you have selected a partition you will want to change the line in your batch file which specifies what node you want: "#SBATCH -p cpu_small" change the cpusmall part.
+3) Once you have selected a partition you will want to change the line in your batch file which specifies what node you want: "#SBATCH -p cpusmall" change the cpusmall part.
 4) Also change the email user name, such that you get notified whenever your job has finished.
 Also change the name of your conda enviorment.
 5) To submitted your job you want to entre the following: "sbatch run-ABER.sh" for example.